kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

 - Monthly Usage Summary

 ### Main Dashboard
-When logging into the CenturyLink Control Portal, the main dashboard is displayed.
+The main dashboard is the first page that displays after you have logged into the CenturyLink Control Portal.
 There are four estimates at the top of the page.

 ![Dashboard](../images/estimator/dashboard.png)